-Whether it's ice-skating under the stars (and skyscrapers), watching dancing nutcrackers flit about the stage, being wowed by sparkling store windows and holiday light displays, shopping at vibrant holiday markets, or partaking in the New Year's Eve countdown heard 'round the world, here are 15 of our favorite ways to experience NYC's one-of-a-kind holiday spirit.
+Whether it's ice-skating under the stars (and skyscrapers), watching dancing nutcrackers flit about the stage, being wowed by sparkling store windows and holiday light displays, shopping at vibrant markets, or partaking in the New Year's Eve countdown heard 'round the world, there are many great ways to experience NYC's one-of-a-kind holiday spirit.

-Manhattan can't be beat for its wow-factor holiday light displays come Christmastime.
+Manhattan can't be beaten for its wow-factor holiday light displays come Christmastime.
 Rockefeller Center ranks tops for its towering illuminated tree and picture-perfect plaza set aglow with twinkling angels, toy soldiers, wreaths, and more.
-A stroll down nearby Fifth Avenue in Midtown will have you stopping in your tracks at any of the fantastical window displays at shops like Lord & Taylor, Tiffany & Co., Bergdorf Goodman, and Henri Bendel (not to mention the shimmering UNICEF snowflake hanging just overhead on 57th Street).
-Bryant Park proposes another winter wonderland scene, with the bright lights of the glass-enclosed Holiday Shops, a glimmering Christmas tree, and a well-used (and free!) ice-skating rink.
-We also love the Shops at Columbus Circle for its annual "Holidays Under the Stars" installation, featuring massive 14-feet-high stars hanging overhead, with a changing color and musical scheme.
-Want more?
-Check out this list of the 5 Best Holiday Lights Displays in NYC.Continue to 3 of 16 below.
+A stroll down nearby Fifth Avenue in Midtown will have you stopping in your tracks at the fantastical window displays at shops like Tiffany & Co. and Bergdorf Goodman, and the shimmering UNICEF snowflake hanging just overhead on 57th Street.
+Bryant Park proposes another winter wonderland, with the bright lights of the glass-enclosed Holiday Shops, a glimmering Christmas tree, and a free ice-skating rink.
+Another highlight is the Shops at Columbus Circle's annual Holidays Under the Stars installation from November 11, 2019, through January 5, 2020, featuring 14-foot (4 meters) high stars hanging overhead, with changing colors.

-Love it or hate it, shopping for loved ones is a pillar of the holiday season.
-Make the most of checking off that list while perusing the unique and fun finds at one of New York City's cheery pop-up holiday markets.
-Make way for scenic outdoor locales like Bryant Park, Union Square, and Columbus Circle, where some of the city's best markets unfold, and shopping for wares can be paired with hot cocoa and seasonal nosh.
+Shopping for loved ones is a pillar of the holiday season.
+Check off that list while perusing the unique finds at one of New York City's cheery pop-up holiday markets.
+Make way for scenic outdoor locales like Bryant Park, Union Square, and Columbus Circle, where some of the city's best markets unfold and purchasing wares can be paired with hot cocoa and seasonal nosh.

-Get into the spirit of the season at this beloved and time-honored holiday show.
-The annual Radio City Christmas Spectacular is a joy to watch for kids of all ages, with plenty of classic acts anchored on those wonderfully entertaining, high-kicking Rockettes.
+Get into the spirit of the season at this beloved and time-honored show.
+The annual Radio City "Christmas Spectacular" is a joy to watch for kids of all ages, with plenty of classic acts anchored on those wonderfully entertaining, high-kicking Rockettes.
 Count on fun special effects, great choreography, on-stage ice skaters, and more.
-The 90-minute shows run from November 11, 2016, through January 2, 2017.Continue to 5 of 16 below.
+The 90-minute shows run from November 20, 2019, through January 5, 2020 (except for November 21, 2019).

 Catch More Iconic Holiday Shows